Each year the CBA funds a number of pilot projects via our Ignition Grant program. We typically have two rounds per year

-These small grants aim to 'kick-start' novel collaborative research between researchers from at least two or more CBA partner institutions (ie. ANU, CSIRO, UC), with the intention that the results will subsequently form the basis of more substantial research proposals and collaborations.
-We are looking for genuinely new project ideas that will benefit from seed funding.
+These small grants aim to 'kick-start' novel collaborative research between researchers from at least two or more CBA partner institutions (i.e. ANU, CSIRO, UC), with the intention that the interactions and results will subsequently form the basis of more substantial research proposals, publications, and/or collaborations in the future.

 Ecogenomics and Bioinformatics Lab (EBL)

 The EBL is a joint initiative of ANU and CSIRO to support training and collaboration, including Ignition Project work.
 The lab, in the Research School of Biology at ANU, includes experimental and computational facilities for both data generation and data analysis.
 Further information about the EBL can be found here.

 Group leaders, postdocs and/or PhD students may be included on up to two project submissions per funding round.